kayleorantes/61040-portfolio/assignments/assignment3.md

 *The NonceGeneration concept ensures that the short strings it generates will be unique and not result in conflicts.
 What are the contexts for, and what will a context end up being in the URL shortening app?*
 <br>
 <br>
-Contexts in NonceGeneration are namespaces that ensure nonces are unique within that context.
-In the URL shortener, the context will usually be the short URL base domain.
-That way, nonces generated for one domain won’t conflict with those for another.
+In NonceGeneration, contexts are namespaces that ensure nonces are unique within that specific context.
+In the URL shortener, the context will usually be the short URL base domain so that nonces generated for one domain won’t conflict with those for another.
 <br>
 <br>
 <br>